Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Bitcoin price prediction

-If you’ve followed any of the media coverage surrounding the price of bitcoin in recent months, you’ll probably be well aware that cryptocurrencies are highly volatile.
-The price of bitcoin is influenced by a variety of factors and can rise or fall sharply in a short space of time, so you’ll need to carefully consider all the issues that could potentially lead to growth or decline in the currency’s value.
+You’re probably be well aware that cryptocurrencies are highly volatile, and Bitcoin is no exception.
+The price of Bitcoin can rise of fall sharply in a short space of time, as influenced by a variety of factors.
+You’ll need to carefully consider all the issues that could potentially lead to growth or decline in the currency’s value.

 - Limited supply.
-The total supply of bitcoin is limited to 21 million, and at the time of writing (2/26/18), there were already 16,886,712 BTC in circulation.
+The total supply of Bitcoin is limited to 21 million, and there are around 18 million BTC already circulation.
 This is an important factor to consider when determining the supply/demand equation and the influence it could have on price.

 - Upcoming tech developments.
-There is a range of upcoming tech upgrades and proposals designed to overcome bitcoin’s scalability issues.
-The first of those was the introduction of SegWit, designed to improve transaction times and lower fees, while the second will be the rollout of the Lightning Network, a relay network that aims to further reduce fees and speed up transaction times.
-If successful, this could vastly improve bitcoin’s functionality.
+There is a range of upcoming tech upgrades and proposals designed to overcome Bitcoin’s scalability issues.
+For example, the introduction of SegWit, designed to improve transaction times and lower fees, and the rollout of the Lightning Network, a relay network that aims to further reduce fees and speed up transaction times.
+If successful, this could vastly improve Bitcoin’s functionality.

 - Mining concerns.
-As bitcoin mining becomes increasingly difficult and expensive, this could see some miners switch their attention to other, more profitable coins.
+As Bitcoin mining becomes increasingly difficult and expensive, this could narrow the field of miners able to compete and centralize the process.

 - Lack of cryptocurrency adoption.
 Cryptocurrencies have yet to achieve widespread adoption.
 While there are plenty of projects working on bringing cryptos to the mainstream, a lack of acceptance of digital currencies across the board could potentially affect values.

 Bitcoin is an open-source project and, as such, doesn’t have an official roadmap.
-However, there are a few key challenges and developments coming up for bitcoin in the months ahead, headlined by attempts to solve the scalability problem.
-After the cancelled SegWit2x upgrade of November 2017 and the bitcoin SegWit2x (B2X) hard fork, there are several proposals for solving bitcoin’s increasing transaction times and fees.
+However, there are a few key challenges and developments coming up for Bitcoin in the months ahead.

-One of the most important is the Lightning Network.
-Currently in the testing stage, the Lightning Network is designed to solve bitcoin’s problems of slow transaction speeds and high fees.
-A payment network layered on top of the bitcoin blockchain, Lightning Network could potentially have a big influence on the usability of bitcoin, but the exact effects it will have remain to be seen.
+One of the best-known is the Lightning Network.
+Currently in the testing stage, the Lightning Network is designed to solve Bitcoin’s problems of slow transaction speeds and high fees.
+A payment network layered on top of the Bitcoin blockchain, Lightning Network could potentially have a big influence on the usability of Bitcoin, but the exact effects it will have remain to be seen.